MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/administering-a-multi-geo-environment.md

 - Europe
 - Asia Pacific

-However, Stream is not yet available in the following regions that are currently supported for Office 365 Video, therefore for these local instances, we will use the RMS that is in the closest supported region.
+However, Stream is not yet available in the following regions that are currently supported for Microsoft 365 Video, therefore for these local instances, we will use the RMS that is in the closest supported region.

 - Australia
 - Canada